- Thalassemia facts

 At birth the baby with thalassemia major seems entirely normal.
 This is because the predominant hemoglobin at birth is still fetal hemoglobin (HbF).
 HbF has two alpha chains (like Hb A) and two gamma chains (unlike Hb A).
 It has no beta chains so the baby is protected at birth from the effects of thalassemia major.

 Anemia begins to develop within the first months after birth.
 It becomes progressively more and more severe.
-The infant fails to thrive (to grow normally) and often has problems feeding (due to easy fatigue from lack of oxygen, with the profound anemia), bouts of fever, diarrhea, and other intestinal problems.
+The infant fails to thrive (to grow normally) and often has problems feeding (due to easy fatigue from lack of oxygen due to the profound anemia), bouts of fever, diarrhea, and other intestinal problems.